 Our flight-less adventure plans for the future

-When I said Sarah and I like an adventure I wasn’t joking and once we set our mind to something we don’t let it drop.
+When I said Sarah and I like an adventure I wasn’t joking, once we set our mind to something we don’t let it drop.
 Since we were teens we’ve always dreamed of going to India and now we’ve decided to stop flying we still want to go to India.
 So we’re going to cycle.

-At the end of February this year we will be leaving on an overland expedition from the UK to India with two bikes and a set of panniers.
+At the end of February this year we will be leaving on an overland expedition from the England to India with two bikes and a set of panniers.
 Our plan is to prove that you can take a happy, healthy vegan lifestyle all over the world without jumping on a plane.
 We can’t wait!

 Why We Decided to Stop Flying & Why You Should Think About it Too

-On writing this, in reflection, I’m very happy to have committed to not flying.
+On writing this, in reflection, I’m very happy to have committed to stop flying.
 It really is something which has a catastrophic impact on the environment and in most cases we don’t need to do it.